NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

 ### Demo File Description:
     We imported the iris dataframe from the provided 'iris.csv' file as a pandas dataframe.

-    The first step was exploring the data using summary tables, histogram, and scatterplot. -Neira
+    The first step was exploring the data using histogram and scatterplot. -Neira

+    summary-table - Andrew
     The second step was creating our own decision tree. -Andrew

     max_min function -Alexis